lightstep/opentelemetry-prometheus-sidecar/docs/operations.md

-If the queue fullness has an upward trend or has already reached 1, you may consider [filtering][filter-docs] the amount of data that is forward to Stackdriver to excldue particularly noisy or high-volume metrics.
+If the queue fullness has an upward trend or has already reached 1, you may consider [filtering][filter-docs] the amount of data that is forward to OpenTelemetry to excldue particularly noisy or high-volume metrics.
 Reducing the overall scrape interval of Prometheus is another option.